kevinrss01/dubbing-engine/README.md

 > **Note**: AWS credentials are only required for the lipsync feature.
 Users need a "Scale" subscription for SyncLab to add lipsync to videos longer than 5 minutes.

+> **Important**: It is mandatory to add your own API keys in the `.env` file for all services (excluding the SyncLab API key, which is optional).
+Without these keys, you will not be able to start the project.

 ### Installation & Usage

 1. Clone the repository